pantheon-systems/wordpress-at-scale/_pages/contribute.md

 permalink: http://www.scalewp.io/contribute/
 published: true
 ---

-## Contributing to this website
+## Contributing to this Website

+### Pull Requests are Welcome!

-[Contribute to WordPress at Scale on GitHub](https://github.com/pantheon-systems/wordpress-at-scale).
+We welcome you to [contribute to "WordPress at Scale" on GitHub](https://github.com/pantheon-systems/wordpress-at-scale).
 We use a version control repository to collaboratively maintain these pages.
 They have [many authors who have contributed over time](/contributors), and your additional input and insight is welcome!

 For more information on how to get started, see the [CONTRIBUTING.md](https://github.com/pantheon-systems/wordpress-at-scale/blob/master/CONTRIBUTING.md) file in the GitHub repository.